 DUI School in Lakeland, FL – Visit the website of Tri-County Human Services, Inc. (TCHS), located at 1811 Crystal Lake Drive in Lakeland, FL, to register online for Level I or Level II DUI school.
 Tri-County Human Services serves people who live, work, or attend school in Hardee County, Highlands County, or Polk County, FL.
 After registering online, you must contact the office within five (5) days to schedule the classroom instruction and evaluation.

 Find an Experienced DUI Attorney for Lakeland, FL

 If you were arrested for DUI in Polk County, contact an experienced attorney with the Sammis Law Firm.
-Whether your case involves a breath test, urine test, blood test or refusal to submit to testing, we can help.
+Whether your case involves a breath test, urine test, blood test, or refusal to submit to testing, we can help.

-We are familiar with the best ways to fight the administrative suspension during a formal review hearing at the Department of Highway Safety and Motor Vehicles (HSMV) Bureau of Administrative Review (BAR) office.
+We know how to contest the administrative suspension during a formal review hearing at the Department of Highway Safety and Motor Vehicles (HSMV) Bureau of Administrative Review (BAR) office.

-Call (813) 250-0500 to schedule an initial consultation with an attorney over the phone, or schedule an office consultation.
+Call (813) 250-0500 to schedule an initial consultation with an attorney over the phone or schedule an office consultation.

-This article was last updated by Leslie Sammis on Friday, October 25, 2019.
+This article was last updated on Monday, August 21, 2023.